Fischer's turaco

 Fischer's turaco (Tauraco fischeri) is a species of bird in the family Musophagidae.
 It is found in Coastal East Africa, including Kenya, Somalia, and Tanzania.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and arable land.
 It is threatened by habitat loss and trapping for the wildlife trade.

 Name

-The common name and scientific name of this bird commemorate the German explorer Gustav Fischer.
+The common name and scientific name of this bird commemorate the 19th century German explorer of East Africa Gustav Fischer.
 This bird is also known as East African red-crested lourie.